Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 If you have been given a PCOS diagnosis and have been advised to seek infertility treatments, know that you have other options.
 PCOS treatment does not involve petri dishes, hormone shots, egg extraction, etc..

-If PCOS is THE causal factor in your infertility, it can be addressed dietarily, without the use of expensive infertility treatments.
+If PCOS is the causal factor in your infertility, it can be addressed dietarily, without the use of expensive infertility treatments.

 Before we really dig in, I want to briefly share my story as it relates to PCOS.